+Equation 1

 The initial state of the register is 0xFFFFFFFF, and the register state is inverted as the FCS field output after the end of the operation.
 The FCS field transmits in the order from high order to low.

-5.1.5.2 Data frame
+1.5.2 Data frame